CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module2/Module2.md

 -->

 * ### Save the file.
 Commit your changes and push them to your remote repository by the end of the class. `(1pts)`
-* ### You may complete the answers by issuing aditional commits and pushing them before the next class.
+* ### You may complete the answers by issuing additional commits and pushing them before the next class.